 The hierarchical name constitutes our “Title” parameter, separated from “DocumentName”, which is generated automatically by Altium and resembles something like “audio_dac.SchDoc”.

-Windows paths, the full address of your files like “/Users/oscar.wilde/Documents/Project/AudioAmplifier2000/main_board.SchDoc” can reach up to 260 characters in length.
+Windows paths like “/Users/oscar.wilde/Documents/Project/AudioAmplifier2000/main_board.SchDoc” can reach up to 260 characters in length.
 It’s important to plan and allow enough space.
-Supporting the whole path instead of just the filename allows you to reduce error and can help you to pinpoint the computer that created the schematic file print through the username.
+Supporting the entire path instead of just the filename allows you to reduce error and can help you to pinpoint the computer that created the schematic file print through the username.

 Using a mono font may look a little bit weird—almost retro.
 Mono fonts resemble a typewriter, as the same amount of space separates each character.
-This is different from most variable-width fonts for which an “I” uses less space than a “K”.
+This is different from most variable-width fonts, where an “I” uses less space than a “K”.

-In Europe, the two most popular paper sizes are A4 and A3, roughly equivalent to the A and B in widespread use in the United States.
-Many templates for technical drawings that can be found online, especially those based on earlier Altium templates, have title blocks of about 1/3 the page width.
+In Europe, the two most popular paper sizes are A4 and A3, roughly equivalent to A and B paper sizes used in the United States.
+Many templates for technical drawings that can be found online, especially those based on earlier Altium Designer templates, have title blocks of about 1/3 the page width.

 I have found it’s neither practical nor elegant to attempt cramming too much into a title block.
-As any typographer can attest, fonts require whitespace around them to be intelligible.
+As any typographer can attest, fonts require whitespace around them to be legible.